Pionono

-Pionono describes different sweet or savory pastries from Granada, Spain, the Philippines, South America, and the Caribbean.
+Pionono, sometimes spelled pianono in the Philippines, describes different sweet or savory baked goods from Granada, Spain, the Philippines, South America, and the Caribbean.
 They are named after Pope Pius IX's name in Italian, Pío Nono.

+History

+Piononos originated in Spain with the pastry chef Ceferino Isla, that in 1897, created a pastry shop in Santa Fe, in Granada with the name of Casa Ysla.
+With motif of the pope Pius IX, he made a sweet pastry with his name.

+In 1916, Pedro Galatino gave a taste of the pastry to the king Alfonso XIII, who, reportedly, liked it so much he gave Casa Ysla the title of official suppliers of the Casa Real.
+The royal crown was added to the logo of the Casa, and was removed during the II Republic.

 By country

 Spain

-Spanish piononos are small pastries traditional in Santa Fe, a small town adjacent to the city of Granada, Spain, which is otherwise known primarily for the Capitulations of Santa Fe between Columbus and the Catholic Monarchs.
-A pionono has two parts: a thin layer of pastry rolled into a cylinder, drenched with different kinds of syrup which give the pionono a sweet and pleasant texture, and crowned with toasted cream.
+Spanish piononos are small cakes traditional in Santa Fe, a small town adjacent to the city of Granada, Spain, which is otherwise known primarily for the Capitulations of Santa Fe between Columbus and the Catholic Monarchs.
+A pionono has two parts: a thin layer of sponge cake rolled into a cylinder, drenched with different kinds of syrup which give the pionono a sweet and pleasant texture, and crowned with toasted cream.
 It is typically eaten in one or two bites.